Spiffyk/twitch-node-sdk/README.md

 Initialize the Twitch API with your Client ID.
 This method must be called prior to other actions.

 If you want your users to be able to authenticate, you need to use an [NW.js](http://nwjs.io)-compatible runtime to show the login popup.
-In that case you also need to initialize the Twitch API with the ``nw.gui`` object.
+In that case you also need to initialize the Twitch API with the `nw.gui` object.

+Also, if your application has a session object stored somewhere, that session can be passed to the init function to speed up the login process.

 #### Usage